RyanHlucny/LED_POV/SD403/Ryan Hlucny/Task 2 - LED Control/Task_2_LED_Control.md

 ```

 The elements must be copied to isolate the memory space of the **SPI_LED** `pixelArray` and to avoid memory corruption of the arrays.

+Although it's not explicitly stated here, you can set partial arrays to only change a portion of the led strip.
+There is a variant of the `SPI_LED::setStrip` function which allows you to set a starting pixel index so you can set a desired region of pixels to the given pixel array.

 ### `SPI_LED::write()`